peterdresslar/nextjs-flask/README.md

 We'll use a nonstandard (as of now!) file called `chats.txt` in the root to capture some chat messages.

+## Branches

+This project has multiple branches, each demonstrating different features or modifications:

+- [main](../../tree/main): The base example of the Next.js and Flask integration.
+- [claude-branch](../../tree/claude-branch): Implements communication between Next.js and Flask using Claude AI assistance.
+- [gpt4-branch](../../tree/gpt4-branch): Implements communication between Next.js and Flask using GPT-4 AI assistance.
+- [cursor-branch](../../tree/cursor-branch): Implements communication between Next.js and Flask using Cursor AI (A modified GPT-4o mini?)assistance.

+### Chats.txt Differences

+Each branch contains a `chats.txt` file that captures chat messages.
+The contents of these files differ based on the specific AI engine used and the interactions that took place during the implementation.
+Be sure to check the `chats.txt` file in each branch to see the unique messages and problem-solving approaches used by different AI assistants.

 ---

 <p align="center">